Jesse Schmolze

 Research

-Publication expected within 1-2 months · Extension planned late 2026 · Accepted: UW-Madison Undergraduate Research Symposium (Apr 2026) · ASA Midwest Regional Conference on Data Science and Statistics (May 2026)
+Working paper · Presented at UW-Madison Undergraduate Research Symposium (April 2026) · ASA Midwest Regional Conference on Data Science and Statistics (May 2026)

 Learning Interpretable Time-Inhomogeneous Markov Chains via Deep Learning